 About Us

-Dr. Allen and Dr. Sullivan met during their Family Medicine Residency in Hendersonville, NC where they identified common interests in developing an innovative model for primary care.
+Dr. Allen and Dr. Downing met during their Family Medicine Residency in Hendersonville, NC where they identified common interests in developing an innovative model for primary care.
 They began the process of creating their Direct Primary Care practice, New River Family Wellness, in 2018 and have been business partners ever since.
 Dr. Allen and Nurse Brandi met in college at East Carolina University and have been married since 2010.
 Nurse Brandi and Nurse Brittany are fraternal twins and love working together.
 We all look forward to putting down roots in Ashe County and integrating into our community in ways that truly allow us to provide hometown, modern medicine.
 Read more about each of our doctors and staff below.

-Caitlin Sullivan, MD
+Caitlin M. Downing, MD

 Family medicine has always been my path.
 As the daughter of a family physician in a small Connecticut town, family medicine shaped my perception of what it means to be a doctor.
 In Southbury, everyone knows one other, and a trip to the grocery store easily becomes a social occasion.
 Therefore, I grew up with a sense of my Mom as the "town doc."
 As a kid, I spent the afternoons and summers at her practice and saw how impactful a community physician’s deep and lasting patient relationships can be.
 I knew I was destined for family medicine.